 Sometimes heroes need heroes.
 Here’s your chance to be one by donating to the Phoenix Children’s Hospital and helping kids fight their daily battles.

 A team of heroes is stronger than one fighting alone.
-Our generous partners will match your gift—essentially doubling every contribution you make.
+Our generous partners will triple match your gift—essentially tripling every contribution you make.
 The more you can give, the more they’ll offer in return.

 Your Donation Has Impact.

 Every day, kids at Phoenix Children’s Hospital face villains in many forms with no choice but to fight them.
 This is your chance to team up against their adversities.
 By making a generous donation, you are being a hero to these kids, helping fund care, treatment and ground-breaking scientific research for a wide range of pediatric diseases.

 It Allows Us To:

 Recruit leading physicians and researchers

 Like any superpower, your ability to give is a gift.
 Your donation makes a life-saving impact on patients at Phoenix Children’s Hospital.
 And like a true hero’s selflessness, yours does not go unnoticed—your gift warrants a dollar-for-dollar tax credit on your Arizona state tax return-up to $400 for individuals and $800 for those filing jointly.